(415 ILCS 60/13)

 Use pesticides shall be registered with the Department on forms provided by

 the Director.
 Beginning July 1, 2005, any pesticide dealer that sells non-restricted use pesticides for use in the production of an agricultural commodity in containers with a capacity of 2.5 gallons or greater or 10 pounds or greater must also register with the Department on forms provided by the Director.
-Registration shall consist of passing a required
+Through 2017, registration shall consist of passing a required

 The late application fee for a pesticide dealer registration shall be $20 in